Q: Will a pet door installed in my door allow my pet to go in AND out?

 A: Hale offers doors that are great for large and small dogs sharing because the flap is easy to push and giant sized doors are offered.
 Another option would be to get an electronic dog door so that your 8 pound Yorkie isn't trying to push open a Great Dane sized flap.
-You want to make sure that you measure both pets to get the size comfortably fits both.
+You want to make sure that you measure both pets to get the size that comfortably fits both pets.
 You don’t want the step over too high or the flap too low so the big dog is left having to crouch.

 Q: Why are the Hale models so expensive?

 A: Hale offers quality products in more colors, standard sizes, and options than other manufacturers.
 You can even get them custom made to fit an opening you already have.
 As far as aesthetics, these doors are a perfect choice for matching well with any home decor.

 Q: I have a Plexidor Door for my dog, but the lock broke.
 How do I get a new lock?